37 of the Best Cold Hardy Clematis Varieties

 Are you pining for elegant vines with sumptuous flowers, lively colors, and a carefree habit, but live in a region with short summers?

-Growing clematis successfully in cold regions, such as USDA Hardiness Zones 3-4, starts with picking the right plant – not all can handle sub-zero temperatures.
+Growing clematis successfully in cold regions, such as USDA Hardiness Zones 3 to 4, starts with picking the right plant – not all can handle sub-zero temperatures.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.